 Many traders look for overbought and oversold situations with the RSI or Stochastic oscillator to enter the market.
 For instance, when the RSI is below the 30-level, it shows an oversold level, indicating that prices might be about to reverse and trade upward.
 On the other hand, when the RSI is above the 70-level, it shows an overbought level, indicating that prices might be about to reverse and trade downward.
-For more information about this indicator, read our article: Trading Strategies Using the RSI Indicator.

 They also use other mathematical indicators, such as the MACD or moving average crossovers to get short-term trading signals.
-We will not cover them in this section, as we talked about in other articles that you can check here.

 Traders often use basic chart patterns to spot short-term trading opportunities.
 They assume that the price action describes the market participants’ nature and psychology.
 If you analyze the price action, you realize that they often come back with the same shape – it’s what we call patterns.
 Pattern recognition trading is a very powerful tool in Technical Analysis.
 You can find different kind of chart patterns: continuation, reversal and indecision patterns.

 To construct this pattern you will typically use 2 trend lines that converge.
 Usually, triangles are continuation patterns, but you can sometimes find them as reversal patterns.